mySites.guru

 Fixing a single site manually

-If you only manage one site, or don’t have a mySites.guru account yet:
+If you only manage one site, or don’t have a mySites.guru account yet, update through your Joomla admin panel:

-Switch editors temporarily.
 Changing the default editor to CodeMirror or JCE avoids the problem entirely.
 Go to System > Global Configuration > Default Editor.
-This is a workaround, not a fix, and should be reversed once the hotfix is applied.
+This is a workaround, not a fix, and should be reversed once you update to 5.4.4 / 6.0.4.

 What does this incident teach us?